B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

    :align: center

-For this algorithm, the annotations are also matched through a BLASTp alignment.
-The final output file will have the annotations given to the best match of all the loci.
+BLASTp is used to compare the schema loci against the records extracted from the GenBank files.
+The final output file includes the best match found for each locus.

-For the options `Match Schemas` and `Consolidate` the process is the merging of the given files based on the locus columns that are the have the highest amount of matches between files.
-For these modes it is not necessary to give an inout schema as an input argument.
-Be aware that the loci names should match in between the annotations files and the loci column to be merged should be one of the first two columns in the files.
+For the options `Match Schemas` and `Consolidate`, the process merges the input files based on the IDs in the locus columns.
+For these modes it is not necessary to pass the path to a schema.
+The IDs of the loci should be in one of the first two columns of the input files.

 Outputs
 -------
-Folder and file structure for the output directory of the `SchemaAnnotation` module is shown below.
-The output directory contains the following files and folders:
+The directory structure of the output directory created by the `SchemaAnnotation` module is shown below.

 ::